Nobody4931/lolprotect/README.md

 # lolprotect
-some basic encryption/serialization thing
+some basic file encryption thing

+## how secure is it?
+it uses xor encryption how secure do you think its gonna be

 ## aren't there better ways of doing this?
-yes \
+yes

-\
-but hear me out \
+## why'd you make this then?
+i thought itd be pretty funny

-so one day i wanted to bring files from my home computer over to the school computers since i like using my own tools for programming, but for some reason they don't let students plug in usbs even though they could just download files off the internet \
+also i wanted to spite my school for not allowing students to plug in usbs to bring files from home even though they could just download any files they wanted straight off the internet
-\
-so i learned rust \
-and then i made this. \
-to spite them.

-## what was the point in learning rust though?
-idk for fun lol :crab: :crab: :rocket: :rocket:

-## how does it work?
+## so how does it work?
-xor encryption for life \
-but honestly i should've used des instead that would've been way more secure and saved a whole lot more time (i like suffering apparently) \
-also saves output into a bunch of different files so i can actually upload them to github since i can't download them off my own site (stupid firewall blocking us from visiting non educational websites...)
+it just strings the contents of all the files being encrypted together and uses a bunch of sha512 hashes of the encryption password modified by some state as the xor key

+it also generates a file header and a checksum to ensure that the correct version of the decryptor is being used and that the decryption password is correct